nus-cs2103/website-base/handbook/appendixA-principles.md

 <td colspan="1" rowspan="1">

-Ability to deal with minute details
+Ability to deal with low-level details

 </td>